cyberblast/screeps.ocs.internal.package/README.md

   `grunt`
   * to build & deploy
   `grunt deploy`
+  * to build & deploy automatically upon saving
+  `grunt watch`
   * to build & publish to a folder (define in screeps.json)
   `grunt publish`
-  * to build & deploy while developing
-  `grunt watch`

-7. After your first deployment using this repository, please call `delete Memory.modules;` from within the screeps console, to update module references. *required only once*
+7. After your first deployment using this repository, please call `delete Memory.modules;` from within the screeps console, to update module references.
+  *required only once*

 8. You may want to create a directory called `overrides`.
 Here you'll be able to place `custom.*` and `viral.*` files that will be merged eventually.
-Please note, that it is required to call `getPath('<originalModuleNameWithoutExtension>', true)`, when adding a new `custom` or `viral` file to bust the cache and enable it.
+Please note, that it is required to call `getPath('<originalModuleNameWithoutExtension>', true)`, when adding a new `custom.*` or `viral.*` file to bust the cache and enable it.
 [More about custom overrides](https://github.com/ScreepsOCS/screeps.behaviour-action-pattern/wiki/Custom-Module-Overrides)

 ## Links